Back Billing

 The 12-Month Back-Billing Rule

-The only scenario where you could be charged for older energy usage is if the issue is deemed to be your fault.
-For example, if you deliberately prevented meter access or ignored billing requests, your supplier can back-bill you for up to six years.
+You may be liable for charges older than 12 months if the billing issue is your fault.
+For instance, if you deliberately prevented meter access or ignored billing requests, suppliers can back-bill for up to six years.
+Understanding these exceptions can be key to managing back billing on UK energy invoices.

-What to Do if You Get a Back Bill
+How to Handle a Back Bill

 How SeeMore Energy Can Support You